Stuart Forster asks what is the world’s best pub and suggests De Beyerd in Breda, the Netherlands, as a contender for that accolade.

 “We have our own brewery.
 We try to sell 10 to 12 different beers a year, but that isn’t always possible as people drink too much of our beer and the brewer can’t produce enough,” he adds laughing.

 “Right now it’s autumn for we sell our bok beers.
-In the summer we sell saison, a very fresh type of beer.
+In the summer we sell Saison, a very fresh type of beer.
 The colder it gets the more alcohol there is in the beer, and the heavier the beers,” says Jos.

-Somethings brewing in the Netherlands
+Brewing in the Netherlands

 “Beer is very hip at the moment.
 People like to drink beer, not lager.
 People want to drink beer with special tastes.
 The crazier the beer the better it sells.
 Every month we have a beer of the month.
 We had a Schwarzwalderkirche beer, it was just like drinking Black Forest gateau,” he says with a chuckle.

 “At first there were the IPAs.
 We were conservative in the Netherlands and the Belgians were very conservative with their IPAs.
-The Americans did the most crazy things with their beers, using several kinds of hops.
+The Americans did the craziest things with their beers, using several kinds of hops.
 They are making some fantastic beers.
 Right now I think the IPAs are going down and it’s becoming something else,” he says, when I ask him about beer drinking trends and what’s popular.

 The Netherlands is experiencing a resurgence in brewing.
 It now has more breweries than Belgium.
 Craft brewing culture has crossed the North Atlantic and a spate of microbreweries have opened in recent years.